semariah/Hike-Places/Hikes/README.md

 ## Description

  _This web app is a hiking app Java.
-It prompts the user with several inputs of user name, hike length and the state/place of hiking.
-It will also allow user to make an account.
-The user will be able to edit and delete all info while making a new hike and an account._
+It prompts the visitor with several inputs of visitor name, hike length and the state/place of hiking.
+It will also allow visitor to make an account.
+The visitor will be able to edit and delete all info while making a new hike and an account._

  ## Specs

  Behaviour | Input | output
  |---------|-------|-------|
- Accept user name | semhar | semhar
+ Accept visitor name | semhar | semhar
  Accept hike length| 2 | 2 miles